St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 ### What's Data Oriented Programming

-If you're not sure what [Data Oriented Programming](https://blog.klipse.tech/databook/2020/09/25/data-book-chap0.html) means, I'll will try to summarize it for you.
+If you're not sure what [Data Oriented Programming](https://blog.klipse.tech/databook/2020/09/25/data-book-chap0.html) means, I will try to summarize it for you.

 It's basically centered around the idea that the way the data is layed out in your memory, can (and will) impact performance.

-When you code in an data oriented way, one of the things that you try to do is having as much data as possible that's contiguous.
+When you code in a data oriented way, one of the things that you try to do is having as much data as possible that's contiguous.
 For example if you have an array of objects that you want to process, you try to avoid having an array of pointers to these objects, but instead you use an array to these objects.

 > But this will ruin inheritence !

 Yes !
 That's the point !
 Since inheritence makes you go through a [v-table](https://stackoverflow.com/a/3004555/12330678), it has an heavy impact on performances.
-This is where concepts such as "[Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance)" come from.

 > So you're telling that you remove inheritance, but I thought that Rust didn't have inheritance ?